Hesperian Health Guides

 Be sure not to let the bandage choke the person.

-5. Give something for pain.
 Aspirin, paracetamol (acetaminophen), or ibuprofen may be enough.
-If there is a lot of pain and the person cannot sleep, give codeine.
+If not, give codeine.
 The dose for an adult is 30 mg, 4 to 6 times a day as needed.

-Send the person to the hospital as soon as possible.
-The person must have wires placed on his teeth within a week of the accident.
-The wires must remain there for 4 to 6 weeks.
+Give amoxicillin (500 mg, 3 times a day for an adult) to prevent infection if part of the broken bone is sticking out through the person’s skin, if the person has a very dirty wound, or if a bone has broken close to the sinuses.
+Take the person to the hospital as soon as possible.
+He must have wires placed on his teeth within a week of the accident.
+These wires must remain for 4 to 6 weeks.
 Every week, the person must return to the hospital to have the wires tightened.
 During this time he cannot open his mouth to chew food or brush his teeth.

 Caring for a person who cannot eat properly